 We believe the lizards were "courting", so they were easy to catch together long enough to take several photographs before we set them free to go on their "merry way."
 They had lovely sleek bodies which almost looked like scales, but were not scales at all.
-Pretty and shiny, and most definitely red-heads.

 Editor's Note: If anyone can identify these lizards, please let us know in the feedback.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 From Yahoo: There are only 2 species of lizards that actually have venom.
 The Gila Monster and its very close relative the Mexican Beaded Lizard.
 Some people think Komodo Dragons are venomous but they just develop so much bacteria in their mouths that whatever they bite will eventually die from infection.

 None of these have a red head.

 I believe that is a broad-headed skink or broadhead skink and no, they are not.

 Redheaded Lizards (Broad Headed Skinks) are not poisonous but cats usually love to catch lizards and these will sometimes make them a little sick but not for very long - cats recover quickly.